Helm 4: the key improvements!

 We took a deep dive into the main new features of Helm 4 — from the shift to Server Side Apply to the advanced management of resource status.
 The goal: to better understand what these changes mean for your Kubernetes deployments, and how to anticipate the migration to Helm 4.

-The team behind Helm has already published a summary of what’s new in version 4.
+The team behind Helm has published a summary of what’s new in version 4.
 Here, we focus on the changes that we believe are the most impactful and useful.

 Helm 4: the end of the three-way merge